project-unisonOS/project-unisonos.github.io/docs/experience/doctrine.md

 - Scales coherently across domains, modalities, and form factors
 - Builds and preserves trust as the primary product

-This document is intended to be reused verbatim as **context for development agents (e.g., Codex)** to maintain conceptual consistency as the project scales.

 ---

 ## 1. Foundational Ethos